MURI-TASKS/MURI-TASKS.github.io/README.md

-# highz-fic.github.io
+# MURI-TASKS.github.io
-Web presence for the HighZ project.
-This repo contains the HighZ website [MkDocs](https://www.mkdocs.org/) sources.
+Web presence for the MURI TASKS project.
+This repo contains the website [MkDocs](https://www.mkdocs.org/) sources.

 To make changes to the website you will need an install of Python version >= 3.6.9 with the following libraries: